 The ‘세’ part of the word comes from ‘시’ which is often inserted into words to show more respect.
 The ‘시’ character is used when speaking to somebody older than you, but it can also be used when asking a question.

-You will notice that the standard word for ‘hello’ has a question mark after it.
+Sometimes you will see the standard word for ‘hello’ written with a question mark after it.
 Technically it is a question (although it is often said with a standard intonation), and the correct reply is ‘네, 안녕하세요?’ (yes, hello?)

 Since this is the standard way to say ‘hello’ in Korean, you can use this phrase with anyone you meet and it will be considered polite.